-Critical Audit Matter
+Critical Audit Matters

-The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgments.
-The communication of a critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.
+The critical audit matters communicated below are matters arising from the current period audit of the consolidated financial statements that were communicated to be communicated to the audit committee and that: (1) relate to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgments.
+The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing separate opinions on the critical audit matters or on the accounts or disclosures to which they relate.

-Evaluation of net realizable value adjustments for inventory excess and obsolescence
+Evaluation of net realizable value adjustments for excess or obsolete inventory

-As discussed in Notes 1 and 4 to the consolidated financial statements, the Company has inventory with a carrying value of \$89.6 million at December 31, 2019, of which \$71.4 million is classified as current and \$18.2 million is classified as noncurrent.
-Within noncurrent inventory are service components for products the Company no longer sells and inventory purchased for lifetime buys, which are required by regulation given the nature of the Company's products.
-The Company reduces the carrying value of inventory for any differences between its cost and estimated net realizable value.
-Net realizable value is estimated by evaluating ending inventories for excess quantities, obsolescence, and other factors that potentially impact the Company's ability to consume inventory for its intended use.
-In making its estimate of net realizable value, the Company's evaluation includes an analysis of historical sales by product, projections of future demand by product, and an analysis of obsolescence by product.
+As discussed in Note 4 to the consolidated financial statements, the Company had inventory with a carrying value of \$90.6 million at December 31, 2020, of which \$75.7 million is classified as current and \$14.9 million is classified as non-current.
+As discussed in Note 1 to the consolidated financial statements, the Company reduces the carrying value of inventory for any differences between its cost and estimated net realizable value.
+Net realizable value is estimated by evaluating ending inventories for excess quantities, obsolescence, and other factors that potentially impact the Company's ability to consume its inventory.
+In making its estimate of net realizable value, the Company's evaluation includes an analysis of historical sales by product, projections of future demand by product, and obsolescence by product.

-We identified the evaluation of net realizable value adjustments for inventory excess and obsolescence as a critical audit matter given the high degree of auditor judgment required.
-The degree of auditor judgment required was considered high given the inherent uncertainty in projecting future demand and complexity involved in assessing whether the Company's analysis of historical sales by product, projections of future demand, and assessment of obsolescence effectively captured the subset of inventory requiring net realizable value adjustments.
+We identified the evaluation of net realizable value adjustments for excess or obsolete inventory as a critical audit matter.
+A high degree of auditor judgment was required in assessing the identification of the subset of inventory requiring net realizable value adjustments given the inherent uncertainty in projecting future demand and complexity involved in assessing the Company's analysis of historical sales by product, projections of future demand, and assessment of obsolescence.

-The primary procedures we performed to address this critical audit matter included the following.
-We tested certain internal controls over the Company's process to identify inventory subject to risk of excess and obsolescence and reduce this inventory to an estimate of net realizable value.
-In evaluating potential excess inventory, we compared on hand inventory to the Company's estimate of future inventory consumption.
-We evaluated the estimate of future inventory consumption through an analysis of historical inventory usage by product and information obtained from the Company's manufacturing planning department.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of an internal control related to the Company's identification of the subset of inventory requiring net realizable value adjustments.
+In evaluating potential excess inventory, we compared on-hand inventory to the Company's estimate of future inventory consumption.
+For certain products, we evaluated the estimate of future demand through an analysis of historical inventory sales by product and information obtained from the Company's manufacturing planning department.
 We obtained internal and external product inspection reports to identify inventory subject to remediation and evaluated the Company's assessment of obsolescence.
-We also compared the Company's estimate of net realizable value adjustments for identified excess and obsolete to the prior period estimate and to actual inventory scrapping history.
+We also compared the Company's estimate of net realizable value adjustments for identified excess or obsolete inventory to the prior period estimate and to actual inventory scrapping history.